 - Note: we sell a complete kit with everything you need for this system in our store.
 As always, we appreciate your support.

 - A SeeLevel 709-N2K-PM.
 It’s very important that you get the N2K (NMEA2000 version).
 There are some RV-C versions that can work with the Cerbo GX but, at the time we’re publishing this blog post, they prevent anything else from working on the VE.Can bus such as other Victron Energy components like the Lynx Smart BMS, etc. This product is the actual “panel” that looks like the one shown in the illustration above.
 It’s designed to mount onto a wall in your rig for checking the levels of your tanks.
 So, you can locate that in a convenient location or choose to “hide it away” next to your Cerbo GX if you only want to reference the Cerbo GX screen for tank levels.
-There is a newer product from SeeLevel that’s called the Soul which does not come with the panel.
-We have not tested this (yet!).
+There is a newer product from SeeLevel that’s called the Soul which does not come with the panel and supports up to 7x tanks.
+However, the Soul cannot be sold to DIY customers – according to the manufacturer (Garnet) that is an “OEM-only” product.
+Also, it speaks “RV-C” over the CAN network instead of NMEA2000 which is a problem (see above).

 - One or more sensors/senders.
 You’ll want one sensor per tank in your system with a maximum of 3x (fresh water, grey water and black water).
 For instance, if you only have a fresh and grey tank, you’ll likely only need two sensors.
 The sensors come in the following options: